DMD Dot Matrix Display SPI Firmware Development: Software Control of DMD Displays

 Demux inputs – possible combinations

-Since only one fourth of the data is going to be displayed at any given time in the DMD, it is essential that the display is refreshed fast enough for the human eye to detect the difference.
-Assuming a minimum of 20 frames per second, we need to drive it four times more speed for each line set.
-So for 16×32 lines, we need to drive the SPI at atleast a frequency of 16x32x20 i.e. around 10 KHz.
-Apart of this, we need to switch the Demux pins once every 16×8 pixels i.e. around 12.8 ms.
+Since only one fourth of the data is going to be displayed at any given time in the DMD, it is essential that the display is refreshed fast enough for the human eye not to detect the difference.
+Assuming a minimum of 20 frames per second, we need to drive each line set four times faster.
+So for a 16×32 panel, we need to drive the SPI at at least a frequency of 16×32×20, i.e., around 10 KHz.
+Apart from this, we need to switch the Demux pins once every 16×8 pixels, i.e., around 12.8 ms.

 One way of achieving this is using a timer in combination with SPI.
-Typical steps involved in using SPI for driving DMD is given below
+Typical steps involved in DMD dot matrix display SPI firmware development for driving a DMD panel are given below:

 • Initialize the Pins and Port functionality enabling SPI operation for DS/OE pins and GPIO output for Latch pin and Demux pins.

-• Initialize the SPI controller at least 20 times the number of pixels.
+• Initialize the SPI controller at at least 20 times the number of pixels.

 • Initialize a variable to indicate the current line set.